 The diagnosis should not be one of default after excluding all other causes of [Acute and] Chronic Cough.
 That approach only adds to further quality-of-life impairment.
 The clinical characteristics of habit cough are sufficiently recognizable that a diagnosis is generally possible based on a history and physical examination."
 HERE - Dr. Miles Weinberger, MD

-On March 19, 2020, something METEORIC occurred for the first time in the history of modern medicine - compliments of Dr. Weinberger.
+On March 19, 2020, something METEORIC occurred for the first time in the history of modern medicine (and the history of humankind!) - compliments of Dr. Weinberger.